alatnet/OpenPSVR/ReadMe.md

 - Turning the PSVR On/Off
 - Setting the PSVR into VR Mode
 - Reading Sensor Data
-- Finding the monitor for the PSVR (windows only)
+- Finding the monitor for the PSVR (windows only, currently)
+- Moving the vr screen to the PSVR Monitor (be sure "activateMultipleDrivers" in your steam.vrsettings is set to true to have this work)

-#### What doesn't work
+#### What sort of works
 - Head tracking (generally converting the sensor data into head tracking)
-- Moving the vr screen TO the PSVR monitor...